scale-it/algo-builder/infrastructure/README.md

 2. `sandbox-setup-master-account` - After starting the network using `sandbox-up`, we can use this job to create the master account present in algob config.

-3. `sandbox-algod` - Use this command to enter the algod's docker container.
+3. `sandbox-algod-shell` - Use this command to enter the algod's docker container.
 To exit use `ctrl + D`.

 4. `sandbox-down` - Bring down the sandbox network i.e stop docker containers running algod, indexer and indexer-db.